Published on July 9th, 2016 | by Joey Finnegan0

 “I want to go out in dramatic fashion.
 Win, lose or draw I want to have a retirement match and a lot of guys have done it.
 Maybe even let the WWE Universe decide what my match will be.
 I’m not sure yet but it’s imminent.
 It’s coming.”

 This quote comes from September 2015.
 While he’s not receiving much onscreen time these days, he’s still going.
-With an imminent retirement on the way, we can only hope he gets the proper sendoff this big man deserves!
+With an imminent Hall of Fame induction on the way, we can only hope he gets the proper sendoff this big man deserves!